hugocore/e-commerce-shop/README.md

-Essentially, the `StockAllocationQuery` allocates all the stock available for the products in the basket and then sorts it by the preference in which suppliers that cover more products/deliveries, from top to bottom.
+Essentially, the `StockAllocationQuery` allocates all the stock available for the products in the basket and then sorts it by the preference in which suppliers that cover more products/deliveries are place at the top.

 Thus, when reducing the stock, the order is important because it will enable the best options to be picked first.
 Also, when there's a tie between suppliers, the quickest one to deliver is the one chosen.

-Looking at this from a SQL point of view, it would be something like this:
+From a SQL point of view, it would be something like this:

 ```SQL
  SELECT